 How Doest Tattoo Removal Work?

-What do you use to remove a tattoo?
-Main Laser Clinic uses a state-of-the-art tattoo removal laser – Astanza Duality laser system.
-This actively Q-switched Nd:YAG laser is highly effective at removing a wide range of colored ink with only minimal side effects.
-This laser is FDA approved for the removal of dermal pigmentation (i.e. tattoo ink) and is the latest in a string of medical lasers designed to remove unwanted tattoos.
-We also use an actively Q-switched Ruby laser to treat resistant tattoos and rare colors.
-Read more about Maine Laser Clinic’s advanced technology here.
+We use state-of-the-art LASER systems like the Picosure, Lutronic Spectra, and Rohrer Picolaze.
+These lasers are highly effective at removing a wide range of colored ink with only minimal side effects.
+Our lasers are FDA approved for the removal of dermal pigmentation (i.e. tattoo ink) and are the latest in a string of medical lasers designed to remove unwanted tattoos.

 How does the laser break up the tattoo ink?

-Two key processes break up the ink – the pigment in your tattoo will absorb the energy from the laser and shatter apart; also, the incredibly fast pulse (6 billionths of a second!) of energy from the laser has a shockwave-like effect that assists the ink shattering.
-As a result, the ink acts like sugar cube breaking apart into small granules.
+Two key processes break up the ink – the pigment in your tattoo will absorb the energy from the laser and shatter apart; also, the incredibly fast pulse (6 trillionths of a second!) of energy from the laser has a shockwave-like effect that assists ink shattering.
+As a result, the ink acts like a sugar cube breaking apart into small granules.

 How does the body remove the shatter ink?